United States of America country brief

 The United States is the world's largest economy.
-US GDP was estimated at over US$15 trillion in 2012 or more than 20 per cent of global GDP.
+US GDP (nominal) was estimated at nearly US$17 trillion in 2013 or around 25 per cent of global GDP.
 The United States is a major driver of the global economy and a world leader in terms of international trade and investment, research and development expenditure, stock market capitalisation and its share of large global corporations.
 Information about the US economy and economic outlook is widely available and constantly updated.
 The latest official economic indicators are available at the US Census Bureau and the US Bureau of Labor Statistics.

 The US market comprises 50 states and one federal district.
 However, the United States should be treated as a series of regional markets with varying characteristics.
 It is the world’s fourth largest country in terms of geographic area.
 The continental United States covers four time zones, six including Alaska and Hawaii.

 The United States is Australia's most important economic partner country (when both goods and services trade, as well as investment stock are considered).
-In 2012, it was our third largest two-way trading partner in goods and services with two-way goods and services trade worth $56 billion.
-The United States is also our largest two-way investment partner, with two-way investment stock reaching over A$1 trillion in December 2012.
+In 2012–13, it was our third largest two-way trading partner in goods and services, with two-way goods and services trade worth almost $54 billion.
+The United States is also our largest two-way investment partner, with the two-way investment stock reaching over $1 trillion in December 2012.

 The Australia-United States Free Trade Agreement (AUSFTA) entered into force on 1 January 2005.
 Upon AUSFTA's entry into force, more than 97 per cent of Australia's non-agricultural exports to the United States (excluding textiles and clothing) became duty free and two-thirds of agricultural tariff lines went to zero.
 Under AUSFTA, for the first time, Australian companies have access to the federal government procurement market in the United States and the government procurement markets of 31 US states.
-Since AUSFTA entered into force, bilateral trade has grown by 38 per cent.
+Since AUSFTA entered into force, bilateral trade has grown by around one third.